Are you looking for things to do in Milan? Then continue reading for a list of Milan’s main attractions plus some useful

 12. Spontini Pizza for Some Incredible Pizza

-Located on Via Santa Radegonda, this is the best pizza I’ve had in Milan in the city center.
+Located on Via Santa Radegonda, this is the best pizza I’ve had in Milan’s city center.
 It’s perfect to take away and eat on the steps outside the Duomo watching the hustle and bustle of the city.

 How to Explore Milan – Public Transport in Milan

-Also, tickets cannot be purchased on trams or buses and have to be brought from a newsagent shop.
+Also, tickets cannot be purchased on trams or buses.
+Instead, you can buy them from a newsagent shop.
 I learned this the hard way as I couldn’t understand what the tram driver was saying to me when I asked him for a ticket.
 He eventually signaled to me to come on anyway and shortly after I received a fine from the ticket inspectors due to the language barriers.